GosiaKk5/ZoomingOnline/README.md

 file.
 This will create a dummy zar file.

 Then you can open index.html in your browser to see the data.

+## GitHub Pages

+The application is available at: [https://gosiakk5.github.io/ZoomingOnline/](https://gosiakk5.github.io/ZoomingOnline/).
+After each push to the `main` branch, the `index.html` file is automatically deployed via the pipeline.